How Professional Services Firms Are Cutting Proposal Time by 60–75% With AI

 Cost: $59/user/month (annual)

-Karbon's proposal features are less prominent than Ignition's, but Karbon's strength is the integration between proposal templates and the practice management workflow that follows.
+Karbon's strength is the integration between proposal templates and the practice management workflow that follows.
 If your firm is already on Karbon for client communication and task management, using Karbon's engagement templates keeps everything in one system.
+Who it's for: Accounting firms already on Karbon that want proposal capabilities without adding a new vendor.

 Consulting Firms and Agencies